Maintenance payments come before RA's, entertainment & clothing

-A minor child's interest given priority over those of the parent - Strydom v Strydom (AR598/2011) [2012] ZAKZPHC 21 (3 April 2012)
+A minor child's interest is given priority over those of the parent - Strydom v Strydom (AR598/2011) [2012] ZAKZPHC 21 (3 April 2012)

 An interesting decision in the Kwazulu-Natal High Court was that of Strydom v Strydom.
 This case involved an appeal and a cross-appeal in which both parties were dissatisfied with an order made by the Maintenance Court in respect of two minor children born of the former marriage.

-At the time of the divorce the High Court had awarded R2 500 maintenance per month per child to be paid by the Defendant as well as all medical expenses and two-thirds of the educational costs of the children
+At the time of the divorce the High Court had awarded R2 500 maintenance per month per child to be paid by the Defendant as well as all medical expenses and two-thirds of the educational costs of the children.

 In the Maintenance Court the Appellant (the man) applied for a reduction of the maintenance to R1 000 per month per child and his liability to pay only 50% of the medical and educational expenses.
 The Maintenance Court allowed the reduction to be to R1 500 per month per child, but did not change the High Court order relating to medical and educational expenses.